-The modules are Internet devices that provide integrated firewall, VPN, antivirus, antispam, intrusion prevention, content filtering and traffic shaping capabilities.
+The modules are Internet devices that provide integrated firewall, VPN, antivirus, antispam, intrusion prevention, content filtering, traffic shaping and HA capabilities.
 This FIPS 140-2 Security Policy specifically covers the firewall, IPSec and SSL-VPN capabilities of the modules.

-The antivirus, antispam, intrusion prevention, content filtering and traffic shaping capabilities of the modules can be used without compromising the FIPS approved mode of operation.
+The antivirus, antispam, intrusion prevention, content filtering, traffic shaping and HA capabilities of the modules can be used without compromising the FIPS approved mode of operation.

-The blades have a similar appearance and perform the same functions, but have different numbers and types of network interfaces in order to support different network configurations:
+The modules have a similar appearance and perform the same functions, but have different numbers and types of network interfaces in order to support different network configurations: